informatics-isi-edu/synspy/README.md

 3. Interact with the viewer:
   - Press `ESC` when you have had enough.
   - Press `?` to print UI help text to console output.
+  - The mouse can be used to control the view or interact with segments.
+	1. Mouse-over on segments will display some pop-up diagnostics.
+	2. Dragging *button 1* will rotate the image
+	3. Dragging *button 2* or *button 3* will enable temporary slicing and cropping modes where the vertical axis controls the depth of a cutting plane.
+	4. Clicking a segment will toggle its manual classification state.
   - The `f` and `F` keys control the minimum *feature* intensity threshold for classifying blobs as synapses.
-  - The `n` and `N` keys control the maximum *neighborhood* threshold to reject blobs that are not in a dark background.
+  - The `n` and `N` keys control the maximum *neighborhood* threshold to reject blobs with bright background.
   - The `m` and `M` keys control the maximum *mask* threshold to reject blobs that are in autofluorescing regions according to the red-channel mask.
+  - The `z` and `Z` keys control the *zoom* level.
+  - The `g` and `G` keys control the *gain* level.
-  - The number keys `0` to `9` with and without shift modifier control the intensity gain of the on-screen rendering (but do not affect image analysis).
+  - The number keys `0` to `9` with and without shift modifier set *gain*.
+  - The `t` and `T` keys control the *transparency* floor, the voxel intensity at which opacity is 0.0.
+  - The `u` and `U` keys control the transparency *upper bound*, the voxel intensity at which opacity is 1.0.
+  - The `o` and `O` keys control the *opacity* factor which is applied after the linear ramp from floor to upper bound.
   - The `b` key cycles through feature blending mode for on-screen rendering, where unclassified voxels are rendered in
     blue: